jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 Agent-based models are common in cellular biology and many tools have been developed so far to asses specific questions in specialized fields [@Pleyer2023].
-While these tools have proven to be effective for targeted research questions, they often lack the ability to be applied in a more generic context.
+While these tools have proven to be effective for targeted research questions, they often lack the ability to be applied for multiple distinct use-cases in a more generic context.
+However, core functionalities such as numerical solvers, storage solutions, domain decomposition methods and functions to construct these simulations could be shared between models if written in a generic fashion.

 In order to combat this issue and build up models from first principles without any assumptions on the underlying complexity or abstraction level, we developed `cellular_raza`.